CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.1.md

 ## Overview:

-In this exercise, we will explore the Copilot interface, understand the concept of reusable no-code agents, and create two powerful agents – Researcher and Analyst – without writing any code.
-These agents are designed to assist with tasks such as content summarization, document synthesis, data analysis, and insight generation, using data already available in your Microsoft environment.
+In this exercise, we will explore the Copilot interface, understand the concept of reusable no-code agents, and create a powerful agent without writing any code.
+This agent will be designed to assist with tasks such as content summarization, document synthesis, data analysis, and insight generation, using data already available in your Microsoft environment.

 ## Objective: